 - Look for a closed padlock icon—a sign your information will be encrypted.

 - If you are unsure whether an email request is legitimate, try to verify it by contacting the company directly.
 Do not use contact information provided on a website connected to the request; instead, check previous statements for contact information.
-Information about known phishing attacks is also available online from groups such as the Anti-Phishing Working Group.
+Information about known phishing attacks is available online from groups like the Anti-Phishing Working Group.
 (See the APWG eCrime Research Papers).

 - Install and maintain anti-virus software, firewalls, and email filters to reduce some of this traffic.
 (See Understanding Firewalls for Home and Small Office Use, Protecting Against Malicious Code, and Reducing Spam for more information.)